Kiuwan logo

 Code analysis platform example graphic

-SAST (also called “white box testing) is the basic form of security testing for application development.
-It involved the hard work of examining the actual un-compiled application source code to see if and where security vulnerabilities exist.
-This form of security testing is from the inside-out.
-According to Gartner, SAST should be a mandatory requirement for all application development.
+SAST (also called “white box testing”) is the basic form of security testing for application development.
+It involves examining the actual uncompiled application source code to see if and where security vulnerabilities exist.
+This form of security testing is from the inside out.
+According to Gartner, SAST should be mandatory for all application development.
 Gartner notes that 80 percent of attacks are aimed at the application layer.
 SAST analysis is one of the best ways to ensure application security.

 The kinds of defects that cause vulnerabilities include:

-• “Race Conditions”– poor synchronization between multiple threads that can cause a program never to terminate or never to return from some form of logic or control.
+• “Race Conditions”– poor synchronization between multiple threads that can cause a program to never terminate or return from some form of logic or control.

 • Input Validation Defects — Security problems caused by trusted user identity and parameter input problems can cause security violations.